Days Inventory Outstanding: calculate & optimize for efficiency

 - Cost of Goods Sold (COGS) represents the total expenditure associated with the goods that were sold during the period

 - 365 is used to convert the turnover ratio into days.
 This number can be adjusted accordingly for quarterly or monthly periods to reflect the specific time frame under consideration.
-This conversion allows us to understand the metric in terms of days, providing a more intuitive understanding of how long, on average, inventory items remain unsold

 Consider TechMart, an electronics retailer specializing in smartphones, laptops, and tablets.
 They currently hold an inventory valued at $500,000, and their annual Cost of Goods Sold (COGS) amounts to $1,825,000.